mdi-bbm/FMAGJ/data/README.md

-# Dataset Structure and Metadata
+# Datasets Structure and Metadata

 ## Overview
 The `data` folder contains datasets of human gap junctions (`HUMAN_gap_junctions`) and rat gap junctions (`RAT_gap_junctions`).
-This dataset includes organized folders and metadata related to biological or medical images.
+This datasets includes organized folders and metadata related to biological or medical images.

 ## Root Dataset Structure